Learn how to get started with Cellular, Wi-Fi, LoRa, and Satellite using Blues Notecard on September 25th

 Authenticating

-Once you have a bearer token, let's look at how to send other Notehub API requests.
+Now that you have an authentication token, let's look at how to send other Notehub API requests.

 Retrieving Devices and Events